damboscolo/kotlin-native-multiplatform/README.md

-# Kotlin Native multiplatform
+# Kotlin Native Multiplatform

-This is an example of multiplatform Kotlin/Native project.
+This is an example of [multiplatform Kotlin/Native project](https://github.com/JetBrains/kotlin-native/blob/master/MULTIPLATFORM.md).
 The whole business logic is written in Kotlin and shared between iOS and Android apps.

 The project contains the common module named `common` and have support for iOS by `common-ios` and Android platforms.